greenelab/connectivity-search-manuscript/manuscript.md

 These colors are listed and programmatically accessible in the [`hetionet`](https://github.com/hetio/hetionet) repository under `/describe/styles.json`.

 At the time of developing connectivity search, Hetionet already had an established palette of colors (from Project Rephetio).
-To avoid confusion, we were careful to keep the general hue of each metanode color the same for "backwards compatibility", i.e. genes stayed generally blue, diseases stayed generally brown, etc.
+To avoid confusion, we were careful to keep the general hue of each metanode color the same for backwards compatibility, e.g. genes stayed generally blue, diseases stayed generally brown.
-In this way, this palette selection was more of a modernization/"refresh".
+In this way, this palette selection was more of a modernization/refresh.
 For cohesiveness, accessibility, and aesthetic appeal, we used the professionally-curated Material Design palette as a source for the specific color values.

 The palette is now used in all Hetio-related applications and materials.
 This is not just to maintain a consistent look and feel across the Hetio organization, but to convey clear and precise meaning.
 For example, the colors used in the metagraph in Figure {@fig:rephetio}A are exactly the same colors, and thus represent the same types of entities, as in _any part of the connectivity search app_ (Figure {@fig:webapp}).

-Colors in the palette are also used in the Hetio logo (seen in Figure {@fig:website}) and other miscellaneous logos and iconography across the website, to establish an identifiable "brand" for Hetio organization as a whole.
+Colors in the palette are also used in the Hetio logo (seen in Figure {@fig:website}) and other miscellaneous logos and iconography across the website, to establish an identifiable brand for the Hetio organization as a whole.

 ### Realtime open science